NTMC-Community/MatchZoo/README.md

   </tr>

 </table>
-The loss of each models are decribed in the following figure,
+The loss of each models are described in the following figure,
  <div align='center'>
 <img src="./data/matchzoo.wikiqa.loss.png" width = "550" height = "300" alt="图片名称" align=center />
 </div>